mmckegg/contextdb/README.md

-JSON Context - LevelDB
+ContextDB - JSON Context for LevelDB
 ===

-This module creates instances of [**jsonContext**](https://github.com/mmckegg/json-context) from a leveldb database using [levelup](https://github.com/rvagg/node-levelup).
+This module creates instances of [**JsonContext**](https://github.com/mmckegg/json-context) from a leveldb database using [levelup](https://github.com/rvagg/node-levelup).
 Datasources are automatically generated from matchers and watch for realtime changes.

 ## API